- Canary Islands

 Famara is the ideal place for surfing in Lanzarote.
 It has a majestic appearance, guarded by the big cliffs on one side.

 The World Championship of Windsurfing is held here every year in July.
+Come at high tide if you want to see the massive lagoon filled with water.

 La Tejita Beach offers views towards Montana Roja (Red Mountain) and it's really impressive.